-Contribution type Detail concessional (before -tax) contributions cap and attract additional tax.
-You should also consider if the salary amount you sacrifice will attract Division 293 tax which applies when your income (including concessional super contributions and other components) is more than: \$300,000 in one year, before 1 July 2017, or \$250,000 in one year, from 1 July 2017, Salary sacrifice contributions are taxed in the super fund at a maximum rate of 15% which is generally less than your marginal tax rate.
+Contribution type Detail There are no limits to the amount you can salary sacrifice unless your agreement with your employer imposes such limits.
+However, you should obtain advice and consider whether your salary sacrifice contributions will reduce your take-home pay and/ or cause you to exceed your concessional (before -tax) contributions cap and attract additional tax.
+You should also consider in the salary amount you sacrifice will attract Division 293 tax which applies when your income (including concessional super contributions and other components) is more than: • \$300,000 in one year, before 1 July 2017, or • \$250,000 in one year, from 1 July 2017, Salary sacrifice contributions are taxed in the super fund at a maximum rate of 15% which is generally less than your marginal tax rate.
 Voluntary employer contributions Your employer may offer to make voluntary contributions in addition to any award or SG requirements.
 Unlike salary sacrifice contributions, these do not affect your take-home pay.
 Personal contribution ons Voluntary personal contributions You can personally contribute to your super from a number of sources, including: your after-tax income, personal injuries payments, a capital gains tax (CGT) small business concession, downsizing proceeds, or through your spouse making after-tax contributions on your behalf (up to age 69).
-After age 65 and before age 75 you must satisfy the work test or (from 1 July 2019) meet the work test exemption to be able to make voluntary personal contributions to your super Your after-tax income You can make contributions to your super from your after-tax income (i.e. your take-home pay).
+After age 65 and before age 75 you must satisfy the work test or (from 1 July 2019) meet the work test exemption to be able to make voluntary personal contributions to your super.
+Your after-tax income You can make contributions to your super from your after-tax income (i.e. your take-home pay).
 You can make after-tax contributions to your super whether or not you are working, up to age 65.
 After age 65 and before age 75, you must satisfy the work test or (from 1 July 2019) meet the work test exemption to be able to make personal after-tax super contributions.
-At age 75 or older, you cannot make any after-tax contributions to your super, even if you satisfy the work test or the work test exemption, with one exception: you can make an after-tax contribution within 28 days of the end of the month in which you turn 75, provided you satisfy